rise-techiast/eos-node/README.md

 cleos wallet create --to-console
 ```

-> Creating wallet: default
+> Creating wallet: default<br/>

-> Save password to use in the future to unlock this wallet.
+Save password to use in the future to unlock this wallet.<br/>

-> Without password imported keys will not be retrievable.
+Without password imported keys will not be retrievable.<br/>
-> "PW5KC8otxqtEsVUUYdy6nqPuW63v5z8Nwwg3Wtje3HP5CCNzZhjMP"
+"PW5KC8otxqtEsVUUYdy6nqPuW63v5z8Nwwg3Wtje3HP5CCNzZhjMP"

 Open the wallet:
 ```sh